Marine Zone

 Please check the regulation update section above for those areas of the Oregon coast that are open for crabs.
 Always call the ODA shellfish safety hotline at 1-800-448-2474 or ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.

-Crabbing in Newport and Waldport has been good.
-Crab quality is good as shells have mostly hardened and crabs are full of meat.
+Bay crabbing in Newport has been fair.
+Bay crabbing in Waldport has been good.
+Crab quality is good as shells have hardened and crabs are full of meat.

 When there has been a lot of rain, crabbing in bays is typically not good since the surge of fresh water from the rivers forces the crab to retreat to the saltier water of the ocean.